mcbookshelf/mcdata/README.md

 # Bookshelf McData
-> A version-controlled repository of Minecraft's extracted block shape data for use with [Bookshelf](https://github.com/Gunivers/Bookshelf).
+> A version-controlled repository of Minecraft's extracted block shape data for use with [Bookshelf](https://github.com/mcbookshelf/Bookshelf).

+> **Note:**
+> This branch is the **legacy version** of the data, kept only for compatibility purposes.
+> We strongly recommend moving to and using the **v1 version** instead for the latest features and updates.

 ## Overview
 This repository extracts block shapes from Minecraft into JSON files for each game version.